nathj07/c-pod/README.md

 This GIT repository contains custom RPM and Gem packages and the repository structure (both YUM and RubyGems) to distribute them.
 It also serves as a Kickstart server for rapid OS installs.
 PXE boot support is incomplete.
+It also stores Chef recipes and node definitions which it can serve up via the web for use with `chef-solo`.
+This is very useful if you want to use Chef without the complexity of the chef-server and knife stuff.

 Overview
 --------

 The repo is designed to be used in two ways:

-* As a webserver to provide the repositories and the kickstart definitions.
-This needs a lot of binaries (OS distribution images, binary RPMs etc.)
+* As a webserver to provide the repositories and the Kickstart and Chef definitions.
+This needs a lot of binaries (OS distribution images, binary RPMs, GEMs etc.)
-* As a place to develop and test new packages.
-This needs just the SPEC and SOURCE files to build.
+* As a place to develop and test new packages:
+    * For RPMs this needs just the SPEC and SOURCE files to build.
+    * For GEMs
+    * For Chef definitions

 Subdirectories
 --------------
 The subdirectories are:

-* `bin`: containing utilities
+* `bin`: containing utilities both command line and CGI scripts
+* `chef`: contains the cookbooks
 * `collateral`: containing useful extra stuff
 * `gembuild`: directory containing custom Gems
 * `rpmbuild`: directory structure containing custom RPMs